COMFREY comfrey Overview Information

 - Sore throat.

 - Joint pain.

 - Inflammation (pain and swelling).

 COMFREY comfrey Side Effects & Safety

 Comfrey is LIKELY UNSAFE for anyone when taken by mouth.
-It contains chemicals (pyrrolizidine alkaloids, PAs), that can cause liver damage, lung damage, and cancer.
+It contains chemicals (pyrrolizidine alkaloids, PAs) that can cause liver damage, lung damage, and cancer.
 The FDA has recommended removal of oral comfrey products from the market.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Comfrey is LIKELY UNSAFE to take by mouth or apply to the skin if you are pregnant or breast-feeding.
 In addition to causing liver damage and possibly cancer, the PAs in comfrey might also cause birth defects.
 Even topical use is unwise, since the PAs can be absorbed through the skin.

 Broken or damaged skin: Don’t apply comfrey to broken or damaged skin.
-Doing so might exposure you to large amounts of the chemicals in comfrey that can cause liver damage and other serious health effects.
+Doing so might expose you to large amounts of the chemicals in comfrey that can cause liver damage and other serious health effects.

 Liver disease: There is a concern that comfrey might make liver disease worse.
 Don’t use comfrey if you have any problems with your liver.